 Whatever stand you may take while writing, it will not matter.
 Only your thought process and expression skills will.

 And remember – none of the questions in the ACT exam have negative marking.
 So we suggest you give it your best shot and select the best possible answer according to your evaluations.

 What is a good ACT score?

 Each section of the exam receives a score between 1 and 36.
 Your final score will be an average of the scores taken from each of them.

 The Writing Section, on the other hand, is measured from 2 to 12 and does not affect your composite score.

-Your English and Reading scores are also combined to give you a separate English Language Arts (ELA) score and the exam also gives you a STEM score.
+They also combined your English and Reading scores to give you a separate English Language Arts (ELA) score and the exam also gives you a STEM score.

 ACT also provides you with a range of sub-scores for each of the subject areas